Jordan Westburg: Minor leagues

+Major leagues

 Westburg was selected to the 40-man roster and promoted to the major leagues for the first time on June 26, 2023.
-He drew a walk in the rain and scored a run in the second inning, drove in a run with a fielder's choice in the third and got a one-out single in the fifth in his first three plate appearances as the starting second baseman in his MLB debut that night in as the Orioles defeated the Cincinnati Reds at Camden Yards by a score of 10-3.
-He hit his first major league home run on July 24, 2023, against Philadelphia Phillies starter Cristopher Sanchez at Citizens Bank Park.
+He drew a walk in the rain and scored a run in the second inning, drove in a run with a fielder's choice in the third and hit a one-out single in the fifth in his first three plate appearances as the starting second baseman in his MLB debut that night in as the Orioles defeated the Cincinnati Reds at Camden Yards by a score of 10-3.
+Westburg hit his first major league home run on July 24 off Philadelphia Phillies starter Cristopher Sanchez at Citizens Bank Park.
+He played the remainder of the season with the Orioles following his promotion, and hit .260 with three home runs and 23 RBI across 68 games.

-Westburg began the 2024 season in the Orioles' opening day lineup as the designated hitter against the Angels, and recorded an RBI single.
-On April 1, he hit a two-run walk off home run against the Royals, sealing a 6-4 Orioles win.
+Westburg began the 2024 season in the Orioles' opening day lineup as the designated hitter against the Los Angeles Angels, and recorded an RBI single.
+On April 1, 2024, he hit a two-run walk off home run against the Kansas City Royals, sealing a 6-4 Orioles win.
 It was his first walk-off of any kind in MLB, and Westburg additionally stated he had never walked off a game at any level of baseball before.
-The following month, he would record his second walk-off hit in a May 11 game against the Diamondbacks.
-In the bottom of the 11th inning, he hit a single on the first pitch of his at bat to score the runner from second base and end an extra-innings game with a 5-4 win.
-He also recorded a career high four hits in the same game, going 4-5 at the plate.
-Westburg enjoyed a successful first half of 2024, being named to the All-Star team on July 9.
-He entered the all-star break hitting .271/.318/.496, with 15 home runs and 50 RBI.
+The following month, he would record his second walk-off hit in a May 11 game against the Arizona Diamondbacks.
+In the bottom of the 11th inning, Westburg hit a single on the first pitch of his at bat to score the runner from second base and end an extra-innings game with a 5-4 win.
+He also recorded a career high four hits in the same game, going 4-for-5 at the plate.
+Westburg enjoyed a successful first half of 2024 and was named to the 2024 Major League Baseball All-Star Game.
+He entered the All-Star break hitting .271/.318/.496, with 15 home runs and 50 RBI.
 He went on the injured list after sustaining a fracture in his right hand when he was hit by a Yerry Rodríguez pitch in the fifth inning of a 10-4 home win over the Toronto Blue Jays on July 31.
+He missed nearly two months before he was activated on September 22.
+Westburg played in a total of 107 games for Baltimore and batted .264 with 18 home runs and 63 RBI.